Progress towards a matter wave interferometer for inertial sensing with non-destructive monitoring of Bloch oscillations: Conclusion

 \section{Conclusion}

 In this paper we described our approach to constructing a matter wave gravimeter with real-time monitoring of Bloch oscillations.
-The experimental setup is nearly completed: we are now able to create clouds of about $10^5$ strontium atoms with a temperature below $1\U{\upmu K}$, which we can transfer into the mode volume of a ring cavity.
+The experimental setup is nearly completed: we are now able to create clouds of about $10^5$ strontium atoms with a temperature below $1~\upmu$K, which we can transfer into the mode volume of a ring cavity.
+The length of the ring cavity and the frequency of the narrow interrogation laser can also be tuned at will, providing all ingredients for implementing a non-destructive measurement of gravity.
 We will now start to search for signatures of atom-cavity interactions.
-First, we plan to demonstrate trapping of atoms by the light fields in the cavity tuned some $100\U{MHz}$ below resonance.
+First, we plan to demonstrate trapping of atoms by the light fields in the cavity tuned some $100~$MHz below resonance.
 Next, we will search for signatures of the presence of atoms in the light fields of the cavity modes, e.g.~due to a collective response of the atomic motion to incident light \cite{Kruse03} or by observing normal-mode splitting of cavity resonances \cite{Culver16}.
 Finally, we will search for signatures of Bloch oscillations in the light fields, as predicted in Refs.~\cite{Samoylova14,Samoylova15}, in order to measure gravity with our setup.